 On June 27, 2013, Virginia Tech announced the hiring of Patrick Mason as the baseball program’s newest head coach.
 He became the 24th head baseball coach at the school, but just the fifth in the last 66 years of the program.
-Mason takes over the head coaching reins after spending the previous three seasons under former coach Pete Hughes.
+Mason took over the head coaching reigns after spending the previous three seasons under former coach Pete Hughes.

 |vs. Ranked Teams||1-10 (.091) Games: 11|

 |Record Away||4-15-1 (.225) Games: 20|